Ecological Society of America: Podcasts

-Beyond the Frontier - features interviews with the authors of selected articles appearing in recent print issues of the ESA journal Frontiers in Ecology and the Environment.
-Beyond the Frontier also aspires to make the subject matter accessible and interesting to listeners from a variety of scientific disciplines, and to non-specialists as well.
-Listeners are encouraged to continue the discussion online, using the “add comment” functionality underneath each podcast to post their own thoughts and ideas.
+Beyond the Frontier – features interviews with the authors of selected articles appearing in recent print issues of the ESA journal Frontiers in Ecology and the Environment.
+Beyond the Frontier also aspires to make the subject matter accessible and interesting to listeners from a variety of scientific disciplines and to non-specialists as well.
+Listeners are encouraged to continue the discussion online, using the "add comment" functionality underneath each podcast to post their thoughts and ideas.

-The Ecologist Goes to Washington - features the stories and reflections of scientists who have engaged their local, state, or federal governments in addressing the broader implications of their research.
+The Ecologist Goes to Washington – features the stories and reflections of scientists who have engaged their local, state, or federal governments in addressing the broader implications of their research.

-Field Talk - features the field experiences of ecologists including interviews exploring the work of those who have published in the Society's journals.
+Field Talk – features the field experiences of ecologists including interviews exploring the work of those who have published in the society's journals.

 Membership

-Membership of this Society consists of persons and institutions interested in ecology and in the promotion of ecological research.
+Membership of this society consists of persons and institutions interested in ecology and in the promotion of ecological research.
 The following classes of members are recognized: Regular members, Student members, Life members, Emeritus members, and Institutional members.

 Officers and elections

-The officers are the President, the Vice President for Science, the Vice President for Public Affairs, the Vice President for Finance, the Vice President for Education and Human Resources, and the Secretary.

-The President serves consecutive one-year terms as President-elect, President, and Past President.
-A member may hold the office of President for only one term, in addition to such time as may be served filling the office following the death or resignation of a President.
+The officers are the president, the vice president for science, the vice president for public affairs, the vice president for finance, the vice president for education and human resources, and the secretary.
+The president serves consecutive one-year terms as president-elect, president, and past president.
+A member may hold the office of president for only one term, in addition to such time as may be served to fill the office following the death or resignation of a president.

-The Vice Presidents and the Secretary serve three-year terms and are eligible for reelection for up to one additional term.
-The terms of the Vice Presidents and the Secretary shall be overlapping so that no more than two of these officers shall normally be elected in any given year.
+The vice presidents and the secretary serve three-year terms and are eligible for reelection for up to one additional term.
+The terms of the vice presidents and the secretary shall be overlapping so that no more than two of these officers shall normally be elected in any given year.

-The officers and other positions filled by Society elections are selected by electronic ballot.
-The official terms of the officers commence with the close of the Annual Meeting and continue until their successors assume office.
-Only Regular, Student, and Life members are eligible to hold office in the Society.
-No employee or member of the immediate family of an employee of the Society may be nominated for or hold elected office within the Society.
+The officers and other positions filled by society elections are selected by electronic ballot.
+The official terms of the officers commence with the close of the annual meeting and continue until their successors assume office.
+Only Regular, Student, and Life members are eligible to hold office in the society.
+No employee or member of the immediate family of an employee of the society may be nominated for or hold elected office within the society.

-Governing Board
+Governing board

-The Governing Board consists of the President, the President-elect, the Past President, the four Vice Presidents, the Secretary, and three Members-at-Large.

-The three Members-at-Large are elected by the voting membership for two-year terms, with generally no more than two being elected in any one year.
+The governing board consists of the president, the president-elect, the past president, the four vice presidents, the secretary, and three members-at-large.
+The three members-at-large are elected by the voting membership for two-year terms, with generally no more than two being elected in any one year.

-The President chairs the Governing Board and the Council and presides at their meetings.
-In the President's absence, the President-elect presides; if the President-elect is also not present, the Past President presides, and if the Past President is also not present, the Governing Board shall elect a Chair from among those members of the Governing Board who are present.
+The president chairs the governing board and the council and presides at their meetings.
+In the president's absence, the president-elect presides; if the president-elect is also not present, the past president presides, and if the past president is also not present, the governing board shall elect a chair from among those members of the governing board who are present.